makkomise/MiniBox/README.md

 - STL-Folder has the 3d-files needed for printing.
 NOTE: I have not printed this myself, i ordered prints from JLC3DP.
 IDK how your printers handle this, nor if you need to add supports or anything.
 That's your own responsibility, not mine.

+##NOTE:
+- If you build this without a PCB, beware of the really tight tolerances.
+Solder wires so that they don't protrude over the pins or you might not be able to close the case.

 ## NEEDED ITEMS: